abhishekvm/blogtrash/README.md

 ## Problem Statement

 Create a simple CRUD APIs for `blog` using **NextJS**, **MySQL** and **Prisma** as ORM.
 The app should provide ability to restore deleted blogs if user restores it within `2 minutes` from the time it is deleted.
-After 2 minutes deleted blog is permanently deleted from database
+After 2 minutes deleted blog is permanently deleted from database.

+The app contains standalone scheduler service that permanently deletes the blogs in trash.

 ## Lessons Learnt